 Swim Agreement - The one activity at camp we hope everyone participates in is swim instruction.
 All campers will have a swim agreement this year.
 Your family should discuss and sign the agreement together in regards to swim lessons.
 If you agreed on swim lessons, and your camper is not choosing to come to lessons, we will be following up to find out why, and work to find a happy solution to the swimming plan.
 We will include you in the conversation if need be.
-If your camper is able to choose to take lessons or not, please indicate that by checking the circle and writing your name on the top of the swim agreement.
+Whichever choice you and your camper make, please indicate that by checking the circle and writing your name on the top of the swim agreement.